Chaklader/Customer-Order-Delivery/README.txt

 In the JUnit window you should see Runs at 6/6, Errors at 3, and Failures at 2
 	If you don't see these numbers or were unable to get to this step, there may be a problem in your project setup.
 	Please contact the test administrator before proceeding.

-Your task is to complete the code in the com.skubana.solution package so that Errors and Failures are both at 0.
-You have 90 minutes.

 Some notes:
 	-Review db.sql and data.sql in the data directory.
 The first file defines the database structure, the second populates the database with test data.